Nice to meet you, I'm Ana!

 My Story and Journey in Education

->>>More importantly, I got a chance to create a new narrative about myself as an educator and learner.
+>>>More importantly, in college, I got the chance to create a new narrative about myself as a learner and educator.

 Early in my ECE career, I gained experience working in various play-based and inquiry-based childcare programs.
 I worked as an infant and toddler teacher, a support worker and a supervisor.

-In 2014, I began working in adult education and I taught ECE, Infant Toddler and Special Needs Education courses at a local college.
+In 2014, I began working in adult education, and I taught ECE, Infant Toddler and Special Needs Education courses at a local college.

-Since then I have taught and worked with a diverse group of students (Indigenous, Immigrant, International, and local ECEs).
+Since then, I have taught and worked with a diverse group of students (Indigenous, Immigrant, International, and local ECEs).

 After having my first baby, I began providing professional development workshops and training to ECEs in my local community in about 2016.
+I only started creating and facilitating workshops because I was asked to do it.
+Up until that point, I was terrified of visibility and public speaking.

-In 2018, I began working in early intervention services (in different roles) providing inclusive and trauma-informed support strategies to parents and caregivers of children with complex needs.
+In 2018, I began working in early intervention services (in different roles), providing inclusive and trauma-informed support strategies to parents and caregivers of children with complex needs.

 At the same time, I went back to school to earn a Bachelor's in Child and Youth Care (with a specialization in early years) from the University of Victoria (2021).
 In between these years, I had my second child.